jesseahouser/google-sheets-shared-external-contacts-manager/README.md

 ## How to Use
 Once installed, use the `Shared External Contacts` drop-down menu to get and sync contacts.

+🚨 **Warning**: This is intended only for external contacts.
+Using this to create contact information for domain (internal) users or groups can result in duplicate contact information for those users and groups, which might lead to unexpected behavior.

 ### Get contacts
 `Shared External Contacts` > `Get contacts` retrieves your organization's existing shared external contacts (if any) from the directory and populates the contacts table.

-⚠️ Make sure you don't have any unsynced changes - this will clear the contacts table before bringing in all of the shared external contacts from the directory. 📇
+⚠️ **Caution**: Make sure you don't have any unsynced changes - this will clear the contacts table before bringing in all of the shared external contacts from the directory. 📇

 ### Sync contacts
 `Shared External Contacts` > `Sync contacts` applies the user-specified actions (`ADD` / `UPDATE` / `DELETE` in the `Action` column) and syncs the external contacts in the spreadsheet table to your organization's shared [Contacts Directory](https://contacts.google.com/directory).